michaelemery/staticanalysis/checker/README.md

 ### pmd
 PMD is a source code analyzer.
 It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
+It supports Java, JavaScript, Salesforce.com Apex and Visualforce, PLSQL, Apache Velocity, XML, XSL.

+Additionally it includes CPD, the copy-paste-detector.
+CPD finds duplicated code in Java, C, C++, C#, Groovy, PHP, Ruby, Fortran, JavaScript, PLSQL, Apache Velocity, Scala, Objective C, Matlab, Python, Go, Swift and Salesforce.com Apex and Visualforce.
+The CDP feature is not used in this project.